voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

 .. default-role:: code

-FiftyOne Teams provides native support for versioning your datasets!
+FiftyOne Enterprise provides native support for versioning your datasets!

 Dataset Versioning allows you to capture the state of your dataset in time so that it can be referenced in the future.
 This enables workflows like recalling